top of page

 Midnight Suns

 An accessible and addictive Tactical RPG from the XCOM team, marred by bugs.
 Relationship building would be fun if it wasn't all through your offensively bland avatar.
-Needed a strong gothic art style.
+It really needed a strong gothic art style.
 The core gameplay is great though and I welcome DLC.

 Release: Dec 2, 2022